Explore London

 Food Type: Indian

 A highly creative contemporary Indian restaurant, Zaika offers sensational Indian cuisine in a cool and vibrant setting.
 Situated in trendy Kensington, Zaika has won Best Indian Restaurant in the London Restaurant Awards and holds three AA rosettes.
 Try the tasting menu to get a fuller understanding of the extensive Indian flavours.
-The Indian home-smoked salmon and Masala duck breast are also favourites.
+The Malabar prawns and the Nihari Gosht are also favourites.
 With great service, plush interiors and excellent cuisine, Zaika is a fail-proof night out.
-Open for lunch from Tuesday to Sunday, and every evening for dinner.
+Open for lunch from Tuesday to Sunday, and every evening for dinner.<br /><br />

-Food Type: Oriental
+Food Type: Modern British

-The nightlife in London is second to none with something for everyone and for just about every kind of occasion, from the pulsating dance floors of some of the world's most famous clubs to the more chilled out and intimate music lounges and bars.
-Hardcore party animals wanting to strut their stuff will love the clubbing scene, complete with well known local and international DJs, while the countless bars and cosy independent theatres featuring live music acts will blow your mind.
-On any given night there will be an international or local band playing in at least one of the venues around this pulsating metropolis.
-The West End in particular is home to many bars, clubs and restaurants and Soho is one of the trendiest and coolest places to drink.
+The nightlife in London is some of the best in the world, offering pulsating dance floors at famous clubs and more chilled out and intimate music lounges and bars.
+Hardcore party animals will love the clubbing scene, complete with well-known local and international DJs, while the countless bars and cosy independent theatres feature an impressive mix local and international live music acts.
+London is arguably the best possible travel destination for lovers of live music, and on any given night there will be an international or local band playing in more than one of the many venues.<br /><br /> The West End in particular is home to many bars, clubs and restaurants, and Soho is one of the trendiest and coolest places to drink.
 This is also where most of London's gay bars and clubs can be found.
-The perpetually cool Notting Hill and Portobello Road areas still draw large crowds and local areas, such as Camden and Angel up north and Clapham and Brixton down south, boast some fantastic pubs and bars, all with their own unique flavour.
-Those in the mood for a quiet drink and some conversation should head down to one of the many tradition English pubs scattered around this cosmopolitan city, where they can enjoy some of the finest ales, stouts, ciders, and malt whiskies in the world.
-Although, many of London's bars these days have clubs and dance floors inside them, transforming them into miniature nightclubs and ushering in a new era of the phrase ‘heading down to the pub'.
-The West End is also known as ‘Theatreland' and those in the mood for a Broadway-style theatre shows should head down to the Lyceum Theatre or the Queen's Theatre to catch a show or musical.
-And while you're in the area, culture lovers can enjoy an evening at Covent Garden watching the Royal Opera or the Royal Ballet, while lovers of classical music can head to the Albert Hall.
+The perpetually cool Notting Hill and Portobello Road areas still draw large crowds.<br /><br /> Those in the mood for a quiet drink and some conversation should head down to one of the many traditional English pubs scattered around this cosmopolitan city, where they can enjoy some of the finest ales, stouts, ciders, and malt whiskies on offer in the world.
+It's also often possible to combine pubbing and clubbing as many of London's bars these days have clubs and dance floors inside them, transforming them into miniature nightclubs and ushering in a new era for those 'heading down to the pub'.<br /><br /> The West End is also known as 'Theatreland' and those in the mood for Broadway-style theatre shows should head down to the Lyceum Theatre or the Queen's Theatre to catch a show or musical.
+And while in the area, culture lovers can enjoy an evening at Covent Garden watching the Royal Opera or the Royal Ballet, while lovers of classical music can sample the delights of Albert Hall.
 There is also plenty of fringe theatre outside of the West End with young professionals and amateurs performing anything from classic plays to cabaret.
-Common fringe venues include fully kitted cosy theatres to cramped rooms above some of the city's local pubs.
-Other non-commercial theatres include the world-renowned National Theatre, the Royal Shakespeare Company, the Globe Theatre and the Old Vic.
+Common fringe venues range from well-respected miniature theatres to cramped rooms above some of the city's local pubs.
+Other non-commercial theatres include the world-renowned National Theatre, the Royal Shakespeare Company, the Globe Theatre and the Old Vic.<br /><br />

-A European shopping Mecca, London has fantastic fashion stores, with famous brands lurking around every corner.
-Visit the renowned Oxford and Regent streets for big brands like Gap, Zara, Topshop, H&M and United Colours of Benetton.
-Don't be put off by their loud exteriors; some shops are actually quite affordable.
-For music lovers head to Virgin or HMV where you might even spot a famous musician as publicity performances are often held at these stores.
-Renowned for its markets, Camden in North London has become one of the fourth most visited sights in London.
-A haven for punks, Goths and other alternative sub cultures the myriad of stalls and shops sell outrageous retro outfits, colourful accessories and modern party outfits that really have to be seen to be believed.
+London is not just a European shopping destination, but a global one.
+The city provides a myriad of shopping experiences, with no shortage of popular chain stores, designer boutiques, artisan shops, eclectic markets and interesting finds.
+Visit the renowned Oxford and Regent streets for big brands like Gap, Zara, Topshop, H&amp;M and United Colours of Benetton.
+Don't be put off by their loud exteriors; some shops are actually quite affordable with some offering frequent sales.
+Bond Street and Mayfair are suited to a more high-end shopping trip, where designer goods and luxury boutiques abound.<br /><br /> London is also renowned for its markets.
+Camden in North London has become one of the most visited attractions in London and is a haven for alternative sub-cultures, with stalls and shops selling outrageous retro outfits, colourful accessories and eccentric party attire.
 For an enjoyable weekend outing, Portobello Market is a gem (look out for the Farmers Market in the vicinity).
-Made famous by the romantic Hollywood film Notting Hill, there are many attractive coffee shops, independent retailers and cheap stalls selling clothing, jewellery and music to explore.
-If you are a foodie then head to the Borough Market adjacent to London Bridge.
-Dedicated to gastronomy, visitors can sample homemade pâté, buy fresh cherries, olive oil, sweet cakes and the likes.
-General groceries can be bought at one of the major English supermarket chains such as Tesco, Marks and Spencer, Waitrose and Sainsbury's.
+The Notting Hill market, made famous by the romantic Hollywood film, offers many attractive coffee shops, independent retailers and cheap stalls selling clothing, jewellery and music.<br /><br /> Foodies won't be disapointed with London's weekend markets, Borough Market adjacent to London Bridge is dedicated to gastronomy, visitors can sample homemade pâté, buy fresh cherries, olive oil, sweet cakes and the like.
+Southbank Centre Market offering fantastic street food and multiple ethically-minded eats, and Maltby Street Market, with a broad selection of delectable international food and drink, are open on weekends.<br /><br /> General groceries can be bought at the major English supermarket chains such as Tesco, Marks and Spencer, Waitrose and Sainsbury's.<br /><br />

 Javascript is required to view this map.

-Close Toggle London Weather Forecast
+Close Toggle Weather Forecast

 More information at MSN Weather